 The park's location at the intersection of lake and forest ecosystems supports diverse wildlife viewing opportunities.
 Bald eagles are frequently spotted, both perched in tall trees along the shoreline and soaring over the lake hunting for fish.
 The open meadows and forest edges provide habitat for deer, which are commonly seen grazing, especially during early morning and evening hours.

 Birdwatchers will find the park particularly rewarding, as the varied habitats attract numerous species throughout the year.
 The lake draws waterfowl, while the forest supports songbirds and raptors.
 The creek itself adds another habitat layer, supporting species that prefer riparian environments.
-Patient observers often spot smaller wildlife like squirrels and chipmunks along the forest trails, and the creek areas sometimes reveal tracks of larger animals that come to drink.
+Walking quietly along the McDonald Creek Trail often rewards you with unexpected wildlife encounters as animals come to drink or feed near the water.

 During spring and early summer, wildflowers add color to the forest openings and meadow areas along the McDonald Creek Trail.
 The timing varies with elevation and weather patterns, but typically peaks between late May and July.
-These seasonal displays transform the character of the trails, adding bursts of color against the deep greens of the coniferous forest.
+These seasonal displays transform the hiking experience, adding bursts of color against the deep green forest backdrop.

 Camping and Extended Stays